Written by Sean Marchese, MS, RN | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Fran Mannino | Last Update: August 7, 2024

 Pulmonary fibrosis, such as asbestosis, is not cancer and is instead characterized by scar tissue within the lungs that restricts breathing through tissue thickening and stiffness.

 Prognosis and life expectancy also differ between asbestosis and mesothelioma.
 Mesothelioma cancer treatment is challenging, and only 23% of patients survive for three or more years.
-Asbestosis is a chronic respiratory condition and, although also incurable, treatment can prolong survival for several decades.
+Asbestosis is a chronic respiratory condition and, although also incurable, treatment can prolong survival for about a decade.

 Similarities of Mesothelioma and Asbestosis